-Each Party shall provide that for copyright and related rights, any person acquiring or holding any economic right (22) in a work, performance or phonogram:
+Each Party shall provide that for copyright and related rights, any person acquiring or holding any economic right22 in a work, performance or phonogram:

-- (22) For greater certainty, this provision does not affect the exercise of moral rights. - (a) may freely and separately transfer that right by contract; and - (b) by virtue of contract, including contracts of employment underlying the creation of works, performances or phonograms, shall be able to exercise that right in that person's own name and enjoy fully the benefits derived from that right.
-(23) - (23) Nothing in this Article affects a Party's ability to establish: (i) which specific contracts underlying the creation of works, performances or phonograms shall, in the absence of a written agreement, result in a transfer of economic rights by operation oflaw; and (ii) reasonable limits to protect the interests of the original right holders, taking into account the legitimate interests of the transferees.
+- (a) may freely and separately transfer that right by contract; and - (b) by virtue of contract, including contracts of employment underlying the creation of works, performances or phonograms, shall be able to exercise that right in that person's own name and enjoy fully the benefits derived from that right.23

-Article 11.39.
-Obligations Concerning Protection of Technological Measures and Rights Management Information
+Article 11.39: Obligations concerning Protection of Technological Measures and Rights Management Information

 - 1. Each Party shall provide adequate legal protection and effective legal remedies against the circumvention of effective technological measures that are used by authors, performers or producers of phonograms in connection with the exercise of their rights as provided under Articles 11.31 through 11.34 of this Agreement, that restrict acts, in respect of their works, performances or phonograms, which are not authorised by the authors, performers or producers of phonograms concerned or permitted by law. - 2.
-Each Party shall provide adequate and effective legal remedies against any person who knowingly, without authorisation removes or alters any electronic rights management information and/or distributes, imports for distribution, broadcasts or communicates to the public, without authority, works or copies of works knowing that electronic rights management information (24) has been removed or altered without authority.
+Each Party shall provide adequate and effective legal remedies against any person who knowingly, without authorisation removes or alters any electronic rights management information and/or distributes, imports for distribution, broadcasts or communicates to the public, without authority, works or copies of works knowing that electronic rights management information24 has been removed or altered without authority.